 Many users who are just starting to automate production and packaging lines are reluctant to use pneumatic gripper instead of electric ones.
 To demystify the use of pneumatics in SoftGrippers, we decided to summarize all the basic information.
 The topics can best be divided into the control of the compressor and the fingers.

 Since the first two applications only require compressed air for short periods of operating time the fingers and thus the utilization of the compressor is rather low and you can go for a controlbox with an integrated pump.
-High-speed applications in contrast perform 60-80 cycles per minute.
+High-speed applications in contrast perform more than 60 cycles per minute.
 This requires a compressor that is designed for continuous operation and has a larger compressed air tank, which is used as a reservoir.
 The price difference can be more than an order of magnitude and exceed the cost of the gripper + controller in high-speed automation cases.
 A Cobot application on the other hand can be operated with an inexpensive and handy pump.
 So you can really choose between a high-speed controller requiring compressed air, or a all-in-one solution for slower setups.
 Usually, many penumatic components are used in robotic setups, so if you plan to use a valve battery with your accustomed PLC, please contact our engineers!

 What does a control box contain?
 What are the important elements?
 How high must the pressure on the fingers actually be set?